ireneags/ADM_HW5_-27/README.md

 # ADM_HW5_-27

-## Group #27, composed by: Aguanno Irene, Di Martino Edoardo, Sciarra Francesco
+## Group nr.
+27, composed by: Aguanno Irene, Di Martino Edoardo, Sciarra Francesco

 ## Contents of the repository:
 - main.ipynb : main notebook with all the outputs